piisa/pii-transform/doc/jsonl.md

 language codes).
 It is therefore needed to know beforehand _the list of languages the documents in the JSONL file can be in_.

-You can see the list of languages with available detectors by using the `pii-task-info --list-languages` command (this command-line script is part of the `pii-extract-base` package).
-The default value (if the `--lang` option is not specified) is to instantiate just English.
+The default value for the language list (if the `--lang` option is not specified) is to instantiate just English.
+You can use the `pii-task-info --list-languages` command to see the list of all languages with available detectors (this command-line script is part of the `pii-extract-base` package)

 There are two cases in which a document in the JSONL file will not be processed:
  1. If the document defines a language that was not specified in the initial